-Fanny Azalea is covered in stunning clusters of lightly-scented pink trumpet-shaped flowers with a yellow blotch at the ends of the branches from mid to late spring before the leaves.
+Kathleen Azalea is covered in stunning clusters of lightly-scented salmon trumpet-shaped flowers with white overtones and a yellow blotch at the ends of the branches in mid spring, which emerge from distinctive crimson flower buds before the leaves.
 It has green deciduous foliage.
 The narrow leaves turn an outstanding yellow in the fall.